-The size of the authorities reflected in Resolutions 13 and 14 has been determined to provide flexibility to enable HSBC to optimise its capital structure in light of the regulatory capital requirements arising from the European Union and United Kingdom legislation and PRA requirements.
+The size of the authorities reflected in Resolutions 14 and 15 has been determined to provide flexibility to enable HSBC to optimise its capital structure in light of the regulatory capital requirements arising from the European Union and United Kingdom legislation and PRA requirements.
 The authorities sought are set at a level to provide full flexibility to the Directors to manage HSBC's capital structure efficiently and are based on the Directors' assessment of the appropriate amount required to enable HSBC to hold the maximum amount of Additional Tier 1 capital taking into account its expected risk weighted asset figures and applying the conversion price referred to above.
-For this reason, the resolutions give the Directors authority to set the specific terms of the CCSs after considering market practice and requirements at the time.
+For this reason, the CCSs after considering market practice and requirements at the time.